Watch a recent seminar by Dr. Van Hentenryck, this research team’s Principal Investigator.

 Aiming to enable a vision for future transportation, the research team carries out pioneering work in designing novel data-driven urban transportation systems and building the descriptive, predictive, and prescriptive technologies to power them.
 The optimal design of these urban transportation systems will be informed by models for travel demand, accessibility, driver behavior, and transportation networks.
 These descriptive and predictive models will be derived by mining and fusing the rich and large data sets newly available and calibrated through interventions and machine learning.
 The envisioned transportation systems will be operated using real-time optimization algorithms and innovative coordinated traffic assignments to mitigate congestion, maximize network capacity utilization, and improve safety.
 The project will not only optimize costs, greenhouse emissions, and convenience, It will also strive to boost mobility for entire population segments and transform how to plan and manage a transportation infrastructure optimized for 20th century notions of human mobility.
 We aim to start testing our system within a year on UM campus, in collaboration with the UM Parking and Transportation Services Department.
 We will then expand our experiment to Ann Arbor and Detroit.

-We are a multi-disciplinary team from four UM colleges, UM Transportation Research Institute (UMTRI), and the CDC Injury Center.
+This is a multi-disciplinary team from four UM colleges, UM Transportation Research Institute (UMTRI), and the CDC Injury Center.
 The team has a history of innovation and deployment in intelligent transportation and asset management systems.
-We have significant expertise in data science, from descriptive analytics to predictive and prescriptive analytics and interventions, and in the underlying economic and social mechanisms that are critical to successful deployments.
+The team has significant expertise in data science, from descriptive analytics to predictive and prescriptive analytics and interventions, and in the underlying economic and social mechanisms that are critical to successful deployments.